stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

     ![svc-values](images/svc-values.png)

-    > You can change or add any configuration for the service.
-To see more configurations [click](https://github.com/stakater/application.git).
+    > You n change or add any configuration for the service.
+To see more configurations [click](https://github.com/stakater/applition.git).

 1. Run `tilt up` at the root of your directory.
-Hit the space bar, the browser with `TILT` logs will be shown.
+Hit the space bar and the browser with `TILT` logs will be shown.
 If everything is green then the changes will be deployed on the cluster.

 1. Let's go to the services under the networking section in your namespace